tenzindorji/basic_linux/README.md

 The default shell, a Bourne shell, reads commands from ~/.profile(for all shell) when it is invoked as the login shell.\
 Bash is a Bourne-like shell.
 It reads commands from ~/.bash_profile(only for bash) when it is invoked as the login shell,\
-and if that file doesn't exist, it tries reading ~/.profile instead.
+and if that file doesn't exist, it tries reading ~/.profile instead and it compatible with any bash shell.\
+And If file doesn't exist it reads from /etc/profile and set java path.

-Once login is completed, opening new terminal runs bashrc (path, alias, terminal settings).
+Once login is completed, opening new terminal runs bashrc (path, alias, terminal settings).\

 For MaC OS, it runnings login shell every time.